YiwiSun/gate-level-simulator/README.md

 vim Makefile
 ```
 # Getting Started
 This simulator has two steps (process and simulate).
-Take the given design as an example.
+You can use the lib `examples/GENERIC_STD_CELL.vlib` and files in `examples/default-rando/*` from the sources as a simple example.
 ```
 ./process ./examples/GENERIC_STD_CELL.vlib \
           ./examples/default-rando/ExampleRocketSystem_GEN.gv \